 Elizabeth MacLeod Walls, Ph.D.

-MacLeod Walls is the author of numerous refereed articles on English literary modernism and classical rhetoric, and is the co-editor of two books published by the University of Missouri Press and the University of Iowa Press, respectively.
-She is currently completing the manuscript for a collection of creative nonfiction essays entitled "Women and their Machines," co-edited by Dr. Joyce Dyer of Hiram College and Dr. Jennifer Cognard-Black of Saint Mary's College of Maryland.
-Dr. MacLeod Walls serves as an executive consultant to the healthcare industry, most recently providing in-depth educational sessions to physicians and practice managers throughout the facilities of Catholic Health Initiatives of Nebraska.
-She is an active volunteer in the Lincoln community, serving on the Board of Lincoln's Symphony Orchestra, the Steering Committee for the Family Literacy Program offered through LIncoln Public Schools, and the Fundraising Committee for the Lincoln YWCA.
+A graduate of TCU and Hiram College (Phi Beta Kappa), MacLeod Walls has authored numerous refereed articles on English literary modernism and classical rhetoric, and is the co-editor of three books published by the University of Missouri Press, the University of Iowa Press, and Michigan State University, respectively.
+Dr. MacLeod Walls also serves as an executive consultant to the healthcare industry and various institutions of higher learning throughout the Midwest.
+She is an active volunteer in the Lincoln community, serving on the Board of Lincoln's Symphony Orchestra and as Co-Chair of the Family Literacy Program Advisory Committee supported through Lincoln Public Schools.

 Dr. MacLeod Walls is married to Rev. Dr. Craig MacLeod Walls, founding Head Minister of SouthPointe Christian Church in Lincoln, Nebraska.
 They have two sons, Alec and John, and love to spend their time reading, walking, thinking, and laughing with each other and with family.